 Nicola Grellier was born in Canada in 1966 and moved to London aged 1.
-She studied at Wimbledon and Chelsea Schools of Art in the mid 1980s and lives in Stroud, Gloucestershire.
-Grellier is an MA Fine Art student at UWE Bristol 2017-2020
+She studied at Wimbledon and Chelsea Schools of Art in the mid 80s and lives in Stroud, Gloucestershire.
+Grellier is studying MA Fine Art at UWE Bristol 2017-2020

 Unpicking Clothing: how does a process of deconstruction and reconstruction engender new ways of thinking and knowing? research for practice